Why is this important?

 - the right to stay in your home

-- the right for you to come back home to get your things
+- the right for you to move back in if you left

-- the right to stop your partner from coming into the home.
+- in certain circumstances, the right to stop your partner from coming into the home.

 The court can also make long-term arrangements about housing.
-If there's a disagreement about housing, the court will deal with the disagreement as part of the divorce.
+If there's a disagreement about housing, the court can deal with the disagreement alongside the divorce proceedings.
 If you cannot agree and you need to apply for a court order about housing, in most cases the court will expect you to arrange a meeting with a family mediator first, before it will consider your application.

 If you are thinking of going to court about your housing rights after the breakdown of your marriage, you should consult an experienced adviser, for example, a family law solicitor or at a Citizens Advice Bureau.
 To search for details of your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.